-In his bestselling book Blue Mind, Dr. Wallace J. Nichols sites numerous studies showing that being on and around the water has tangible benefits.
-The mere sight and sound of water, Nichols says, promotes wellness by lowering cortisol—or stress — and increasing serotonin, dopamine, and oxytocin—your brain’s “feel-good hormones.”
+In his bestselling book, Blue Mind, Dr. Wallace J. Nichols cites numerous studies showing that being on and around the water has tangible benefits.
+According to Nichols, the mere sight and sound of water promote wellness by lowering cortisol—or stress, which increases serotonin, dopamine, and oxytocin—your brain’s “feel-good hormones.”

-When people are constantly connected to devices, it creates stress and anxiety, something Nichols dubs “Red Mind.”
-In contrast, “Blue Mind” is when people are in a state of calm, peace and happiness associated with water.
+When people are constantly connected to devices, it creates stress and anxiety, something Nichols dubs, “Red Mind.”
+In contrast, “Blue Mind” is when people are in a state of calmness, peacefulness, and happiness, due to the association with water.

-During a pandemic, when stress and anxiety can be high, experts say it’s especially important to find ways to unplug and unwind; the Centers for Disease Control published a page on its website in July urging readers to find healthy ways to cope with anxiety that comes from the pandemic.
+During a pandemic, when stress and anxiety can be high, experts say it’s especially important to find ways to unplug and unwind.
+The Centers for Disease Control also published a page on its website urging readers to find healthy ways to deal with the anxiety that stems from a pandemic.

-This past summer, we saw people flocking to boating in droves, and that might actually be easing some of that stress — in October, the University of Exeter Medical School in the United Kingdom published research showing that people living near the ocean are 22% less likely to be depressed or anxious.
+During the summer, it has been reported that people have been flocking to boating in droves, and that might be easing some of that stress.
+The University of Exeter Medical School in the United Kingdom published research showing that people living near the ocean are 22% less likely to be depressed or anxious.

-Four out of 5 people say being around water relaxes them, according to a 2017 study by Wakefield Research, and 72% of Americans say they feel healthier after spending time on the water.
+According to a 2017 study by Wakefield Research, four out of 5 people say being around water relaxes them and 72% of Americans say they feel healthier after spending time on the water.

 “A boat is, in fact, medicine for our minds,” says Nichols, adding that those benefits are magnified when shared with loved ones.